alessandrojean/SD-2018.2/README.md

 [Introduction
 to the Quartus II software and the Altera Cyclone II FPGA development kit through a schematic design example]: classes/laboratory/2018.06.04/
+[Introduction to VHDL language, FPGA simulation and recording]: classes/laboratory/2018.06.11/

 ## License